- Trees planted 18

 After breakfast you will hit the road again and head North towards Húsavík, the whale watching capital of Iceland.
-On your way you will make stops at the awe-inspiring Dettifoss, the most powerful waterfall in Europe, and the beautiful Ásbyrgi canyon.
+Take the day early and start the day with a visit to the stunning Stuðlagil canyon.
+Next you will continue over the highlands and make a stop at the awe-inspiring Dettifoss, the most powerful waterfall in Europe, and the beautiful Ásbyrgi canyon.
 At Ásbyrgi there are many interesting hiking trails that you can trek.
 The trails vary in difficulty and time so you should find a suitable trail easily.
 When you arrive in Húsavík you can choose to add an optional whale watching tour and see these gentle giants in their natural habitat.
 You can also You will spend the night in Húsavík.

 Km driven: 250